TheJacksonLaboratory/bestpractices_workshop/conda.md

     will install miniforge.
 Default directory is fine, if it asks if you want to run `conda init` say "yes".

-5. Open a new terminal window.
+5. Open a NEW terminal window.
 If you see `(base)` at the beginning of your prompt, you have installed it successfully.
 You can also run `conda --version` and see if you get a version output.

 ## Environments: how do they work?